 If you are unfamiliar with the term content curation then a quick Google search will tell you that it is similar to curating the contents of a museum, only using online content which you wish to display to your audience.

 Collecting, sifting and choosing items around themes and sharing them with the public, is indeed a good analogy.
 The difference between the relatively simple task of displaying a collection of antiquities in a museum, and the very complex one of displaying your content collection to the public, is one of location.

 Location, location, location

-The key to curating online media content successfully is to manage your target audience in a way that makes their experience as straightforward as a visit to the British Museum – lots of big signposts and a really good map.
+The key to curating online content successfully is to manage your target audience in a way that makes their experience as straightforward as a visit to the British Museum – lots of big signposts and a plan.

 Where you locate your content is the key to getting your virtual visitors through the door.
 When they arrive, they want something special.
 According to a recent IBM study, “There is a large perception gap between what the customers seek via social media and what companies offer.
 Consumers are far more interested in obtaining tangible value, suggesting businesses may be confusing their own desire for customer intimacy with consumers’ motivations for engaging.”

 Perhaps it is time to examine what tangible value visitors to your collection might hope to come away with.

 There are several really useful free services which businesses use to facilitate curation tasks.
 These include the superb Scoop.it and Paper.li – which allow anybody at all to curate their own news feed.
 If you can drive customers to your content in this way, all well and good.
 The trouble is, services like these, whilst good at ‘filling in the gaps’, are not the best way to curate content – to get the most out of the process, you should publish curated content on your company blog, within e-books, e-mail newsletters and on your social media channels.

 Your company blog when combined with social media is, in my opinion, the best way to publish and promote curated content.